Rules of the Eurovision Song Contest: Archive status

 An archiving project was initiated by the EBU in 2011, aiming to collate footage from all editions of the contest and related materials from its history ahead of the contest's 60th edition in 2015.
-In collaborating with member broadcasters, the EBU now holds all editions of the contest except for the 1956 and 1964 editions, of which only the winner's reprise exist on video.
+In collaborating with member broadcasters, the EBU now holds all editions of the contest except for the 1956 and editions, of which only the winner's reprise exist on video.

-The video footage which may have been recorded of the first contest in 1956 has since been lost over time, however audio of the contest has been preserved and a short newsreel of the winning reprise has survived.
-Conflicting reports of the fate of any video footage of the in Copenhagen have been recanted over the years: one claim is that footage of the contest was destroyed in a fire at the studios of Danish broadcaster DR in the 1970s, with no footage from other broadcasters known to exist; other claims include that footage of the contest was lost when the tape was wiped by DR management for use in recording new programming, or that DR did not record the show at all due to a lack of available video tape recorders.
-As with the 1956 contest, audio recordings of the 1964 contest, and some footage of the opening sequence and winning reprise have survived.
+The video footage which may have been recorded of the first contest in 1956 has since been lost over time, though a full audio recording of the show has been preserved, and a short Kinescope newsreel of Lys Assia's reprise of her winning song "Refrain" has survived.
+Conflicting reports of the fate of any video footage of the 1964 contest in Copenhagen have been recanted over the years: one claim is that footage of the contest was destroyed in a fire at the studios of Danish broadcaster DR in the 1970s, with no footage from other broadcasters known to exist; other claims include that footage of the contest was lost when the tape was wiped by DR management for use in recording new programming, or that DR did not record the show at all due to a lack of available video tape recorders.
+As with the 1956 contest, audio recordings of the 1964 contest, and some footage of the opening sequence and Gigliola Cinquetti's reprise of her winning song "Non ho l'età" have survived.
+The EBU issued an open call for the public to recover more footage from both missing editions in April 2026.

 The copyright of each individual contest from 1956 to 2003 is held by the respective organising host broadcaster for that year's contest; copyright for contests held from 2004 onwards is held centrally by the EBU.